-The Taskforce brings together the most influential voices in lung health from across the country to agree a single 5-year plan about the improvements needed from prevention right through to end-of-life care.
+The Taskforce brings together the most influential voices in lung health from across the country to unite behind a single five year plan for the improvements needed from prevention right through to end-of-life care.

 Yes, the group is independent of government.
-NHS Rightcare, a NHS England supported programme, is a member of the Taskforce, providing their expertise about delivering the best care to patients, making NHS money go as far as possible and improving patient outcomes.
-We are pleased that government departments and arms-length bodies have already expressed an interest in the work of the Taskforce and are interested to see its findings.
+NHS Rightcare, an NHS England supported programme, is a member of the Taskforce, providing their expertise about delivering the best care to patients, making NHS money go as far as possible and improving patient outcomes.

-We want a single plan that brings together recommendations for improving lung health across all services.
-The aim is that the plan will be supported by the government and implemented by all relevant bodies, including NHS England, Public Health England and local authorities
+We want our plan for improving lung health across all services to be implemented in full by all relevant bodies, including NHS England, Public Health England and local authorities.

 More representatives than ever before, from across the respiratory community, are teaming up to understand how to improve lung health.
 That’s different to anything that has existed before.
-The intended 5-year plan will look across all areas of lung health and will include the most up to date and available best practice evidence from across the UK.
+The five year plan looks across all areas of lung health and includes the most up-to-date best practice evidence from across the UK.
 This has not previously been available in one place.

-Anyone can get a lung disease.
-Smoking is a major risk factor.
-Never smoking is the biggest thing we can all do to keep our lungs healthy.
-Poor air quality, workplace dusts and chemicals, and genetic susceptibility can also cause lung disease.
+Anyone can get lung disease.
+Although smoking is a major risk factor and not smoking is the biggest thing we can all do to keep our lungs healthy, poor air quality, workplace dusts and chemicals, and genetic susceptibility can also cause lung disease.
 But in some cases, there’s no clear cause.
 No matter what the cause, it’s important that everyone gets the treatment and support they need.